-For the purpose of determining contribution rates and amounts, an Actuarial Value of Assets is used that dampens the volatility in the Market Value of Assets, resulting in a smoother pattern of contribution rates.
+For the purpose of determining contribution rates and amounts, an Actuarial Value of Assets is used that dampens the effects of volatility in the market value of assets on the pattern of contributions..

 The Actuarial Value of Assets is calculated by recognizing 20% of the difference in each of the prior four years of actual investment returns compared to the expected return on the Market Value of Assets.